efthymios-ks/AVR-Keypad/README.md

 A library to control matrix keypads using AVR microcontrollers.
 + **The keypad pins can be configured to any pin in any port in any sequence.**
 + Supports 3x3, 3x4 and 4x4 keypads.
-+ Can perform immediate readings, which are noise-susceptible or debounced readings using a timer interrupt
++ Can perform immediate readings, which are noise-susceptible, or debounced readings using a timer interrupt.
 + Functions include:
   + Read
   + Wait till key pressed